annakat/spectrolab-tutorial/README.md

 # Welcome to the spectrolab intro tutorial!

-Download this repository to get started
+Please save the "download" folder to get started